Support #5503

 If you're missing any of those, please create as in indexdef example.

-Updated by Stephen Serafin over 5 years ago
+Updated by Stephen Serafin about 6 years ago

 The migration includes a "create no indexes" as per the sqlite to postgres example on the wiki.